#1 Metacritic: The Anime

 Each establishment specializes in a certain species, from which it also derives its theming.
-The brothel for golems is depicted as this towering clockwork machine, whereas the fairies have set up shop in an ancient-looking but beautiful tree.
-It’s a small touch, but a wonderful opportunity for the background artists to show off and it goes a long way to make each place Zel, Stunk, and Crim visit feel special.
+The brothel for golems is depicted as this towering clockwork machine, whereas the fairies have set up shop in an ancient tree.
+It’s a small touch, but also a wonderful opportunity for the background artists to show off.
+It goes a long way to make each place Zel, Stunk, and Crim visit feel special.

 #5 Lighthearted comedy